spiffe/spiffe.io/content/docs/latest/spire-helm-charts-hardened-advanced/nested-spire.md

 ![Image](/img/spire-helm-charts-hardened/securitycluster.png)

-In some cases, you may have a seperate Kubernetes Cluster just for security related services that sits along side one or more workload Kubernetes Clusters.
-The clusters share the same Datacenter, Availability Zone, Region or whatthever other term that is used to denote the same locality.
+In some cases, you may have a separate Kubernetes Cluster just for security-related services that sits alongside one or more workload Kubernetes Clusters.
+The clusters share the same Data Center, Availability Zone, Region, or whatever other term is used to denote the same locality.

 Deploy the root server as described above